 Dr. Dana Hunter, MAST 2005 and PhD 2013, has acted as a state leader in human trafficking efforts.
 She has served as an external evaluator on a federal anti-human trafficking initiative, an appointed member of the John Bel Edwards administration, and as the Executive Director of the Louisiana Children's Trust Fund.

-Dr. Frank Campbell, BACH 1973 and MAST 1976, has developed an innovative model of reaching out to those who bereaved by suicide while he was serving as President of the American Association of Suicidology.
+Dr. Frank Campbell, BACH 1972 and MAST 1988, PhD 2001, has developed an innovative model of reaching out to those who bereaved by suicide while he was serving as President of the American Association of Suicidology.
 He is now working with the LSU School of Social Work to develop the National Suicidology Training Center that will be located in Baton Rouge, LA.

 Geaux Serve | October 27, 2018